wsmchin/wsmchin/README.md

 - 👋 Hi, I’m @wsmchin/Max
-- 👀 I’m interested in Data Engineering, DevOps and Artificial Intelligence
+- 👀 I’m interested in Data Engineering, DevOps and Artificial Intelligence related projects
 - 🌱 I’m currently ... using this account to experiment and broaden my software development skills in utilizing various data frameworks.
 - 💞️ I’m looking to collaborate on ...
 Cloud Applications (Azure, GCP and Amazon) and API development (e.g. REST and GraphQL)
 - 📫 How to reach me ... through LinkedIn or email only.